 2. Depending on the type of window you're installing, you may have both an exterior seal created with urethane adhesive) and an inner trim ring:

-- If the window is a new install in a new opening, you will need to prime both the glass where the glue bead will be attached, and the body sheet metal where the adhesive will go (for example, with CRL Powr-Bond Primer.
+- For bonded windows - If the window is a new install in a new opening, you will need to prime both the glass where the glue bead will be attached, and the body sheet metal where the adhesive will go (for example, with CRL Powr-Bond Primer.
 Note that primer vapors are explosive and dangerous, use primer in a well-ventilated area).
 Shake primer for one minute before use, apply with clean dauber/brush, then let dry for 10 minutes.

-- If the window is a new install in an existing opening where a window was mounted before, ensure you clean off all of the previous urethane adhesive used with a blade, working carefully to ensure you don't cut too deeply and scratch the van's body paint.
+- For both bonded and clamp-in windows - If the window is a new install in an existing opening where a window was mounted before, ensure you clean off all of the previous urethane adhesive used with a blade, working carefully to ensure you don't cut too deeply and scratch the van's body paint.
 Ensuring you remove as much of the old urethane as possible will help ensure you get a good seal with the new window.

 - If you have a clamp-in window, unscrew the inner trim ring from the window, using either hand tools or very carefully with power tools, making sure not to strip the trim ring screws.